asakatida/translate/README.md

 # Kiaska

-This is a translator that takes in a word or sentence of any language, consisting of letters, spaces, numbers and these special characters: `. , - _ ? ! ( ) :`, and translates it into a semi-pronounceable but unreadable version of the language.
+This is a translator that takes in a word or sentence of any language, consisting of any ascii character, and translates it into a semi-pronounceable but unreadable version of the language.
 The end translation was designed to easily be able to be converted back to legibility with ease to any person with a legend, but be difficult to write code for a computer to decipher it.

 ## Application